hassan-anees/hassananees/src/content/posts/2025-07-20-simplifying-access-control-with-privileged-identity-management-pim-in-entra-id.md

 Let's create the an Entra role assignable group called "Global Administrators (God Mode)".

-> Note that you have a limit of 500 role assignable groups within your tenant.
+> _Note: You have a limit of 500 role assignable groups within your tenant._

 1. Start by heading over to [entra.microsoft.com](http://entra.microsoft.com) > **Groups**